MyDimeIsUp/pHistory/README.md

 # Installation
 Installation is easy!
 Once the addon has been downloaded, drag the `pHistory` folder into your addons folder.
 Then, navigate to `addons/pHistory/lua/phistory/phistory_config.lua` and edit to your liking.
 Listed below are the essentials for getting pHistory setup for your server.

 `pHistory.Config.logType`: Where to log punishments and notes.
-Currently local storage is supported.
-MySQL will come soon with a website release
+Currently local storage and MySQL are supported.
+For MySQL to work, you must have MySQLOO module installed on your gmod server.

-`pHistory.Config.chatCommand`: The chat message that staff members must enter to open the menu
+`pHistory.Config.chatCommand`: The chat message that staff members must enter to open the menu.

 `pHistory.Config.adminMod`: The admin mod you are currently using.
 Only ULX supported right now.
 FAdmin and ServerGuard support in the future